 PaddlUp's drive-in cinema

-Following on from our best driving games list, the next instalment in our series of PaddlUp's favourite automotive entertainment categories is, of course, the silver screen.
+Following on from our best driving games list, the next instalment is the best films ever made to feature cars and focus on what we all love, driving!
 The theme of cars in films is one that has persisted throughout the decades and produced many memorable moments in cinema history.

 Extravagant cars have been a staple throughout Hollywood's history with James Bond's sportscar obsession serving as a staple of the 007 franchise since its inception and the iconic DeLorean remaining the poster child for the Back to the Future films to this day.

-For the purposes of this article, however, we'll be focussing on the driving aspect, and compiling a list of the great films to feature cars being driven exuberantly, be it on the road or on a track.
+For the purposes of this article, we'll be focusing on the driving aspect, and compiling a list of the great films to feature cars being driven exuberantly, be it on the road or on a track.

 The Fast and the Furious (2001)

 We thought we'd get this one in early.
 The Fast and the Furious was the humble beginnings of a juggernaut nine-film franchise and to many, the best of the lot.
 With other noteworthy chapters including Tokyo Drift and Furious 7, we could arguably include several of the street racing films in our list.

 The cars that star in the 2001 project are some of the most memorable of the franchise.
 Jesse's VW Jetta, the Mitsubishi Eclipse driven by the late, great Paul Walker as well as the drag-racing duo of the iconic orange Toyota Supra and Dom's fearsome Dodge Charger.